 The stage of a cancer is how much and how far the cancer has spread in your body.
 Your healthcare provider uses exams and tests to find the location, growth, and spread of the cancer.
 Your provider can also tell if it is affecting other parts of your body.
-It’s very important to know the stage of your cancer.
-This helps to decide what kind of treatment you should have.
+The stage of a cancer is one of the most important things to know when deciding how to treat the cancer.

 A letter may also be added after the Roman numeral to give more information.
-It may be one of the following:
+Here's what the letters mean:

 A means you don’t have any B symptoms.